Pylons/pylons/pylons/docs/en/caching.rst

 This is identical to the cache usage above with the only difference being the creation of the `CacheManager`.
 It is much easier to view the caches outside the beaker code (again for edification and debugging, not for api usage).

-SQLite was used in this instance and the SQLite data file can be directly accessed uaing the SQLite command-line utility or the Firefox plug-in:
+SQLite was used in this instance and the SQLite data file can be directly accessed using the SQLite command-line utility or the Firefox plug-in:

 .. code-block:: text